Simon Cowell to pair music industry stars with TikTok users in new project

 “It doesn’t matter who you are, what you do, there’s always going to be someone out there to criticise you,” he told PA.

 “My best advice is, just don’t read the comments.
 You know, have fun, enjoy it, be creative.
-I think there’s a lot more positives and negatives.”
+I think there’s a lot more positives than negatives.”

 Sir Lucian Grainge, chairman and chief executive of Universal Music Group, said: “UMG exists at the intersection of innovation and talent discovery, so we’re excited to partner with Simon and the incredible team he’s assembled to launch this new platform, harnessing the scale of TikTok, to leverage the artistry of creators worldwide.”